HitEmWitDaBlicky67/Planet-Finder/README.md

 ## Introduction

-PlanetFinder is aimed at citizen scientists and astronomers who want to participate in the exciting field of exoplanet discovery.
-Using data from the TESS mission, this project allows users to identify and analyze potential exoplanet transits through an easy-to-use Python interface.
+this project was made to try very basic exoplanet discovery using data from the TESS mission.
 ## Features

 - Search and download light curve data from TESS